MrDrummer/obs-discord-bot/README.md

 sources/layouts
 - `arg`: the key that gets entered when you enter the command in Discord.
 Lowercase.
 One word.
 - `scene`: The name of the source's fullscreen scene.
-- `desc` is the description that shows up in the Discord slash command.
+- `desc`: The description that shows up in the Discord slash command.
+- `hideScene`: Hidden from listing as a scene within `/sc` and `/slot scene:` commands
+- `hideSlot`: Hidden from listing as a valid slot within `/slot` commands

 sources
 - `source`: The name of the source - for toggling within slots.